Sentinel Lymph Node Biopsy: The Basics

-A sentinel lymph node biopsy (SLB), also called an SLN biopsy, is a surgical procedure used to see if there are cancer cells in the sentinel lymph node.
-During the procedure, the surgeon identifies the sentinel lymph node(s), removes it, and tests it to see if cancer cells are present in the node.
-The biopsy is often done during the surgery to remove the primary tumor but can be done in a separate procedure, either before or after the removal of the primary tumor.
+A sentinel lymph node biopsy (SLB), also called an SLN biopsy, is a surgery to see if there are cancer cells in the sentinel lymph node.
+During an SLB, the surgeon finds the sentinel lymph node(s), removes it, and tests it to see if cancer cells are in the node.
+This biopsy is often done during surgery to remove the primary tumor.
+An SLB can also be done on its own, either before or after your primary tumor is removed.

 How is a sentinel lymph node biopsy done?

-- Pain and/or bruising at the surgical site.
+- Pain and/or bruising at the incision site.

-- A small collection of fluid under the incision (seroma).
+- A small pocket of fluid under the incision (called a seroma).

-- There is a risk of having an allergic reaction to the blue dye used during the procedure.
+- An allergic reaction to the blue dye used.

 - The risk of lymphedema is much lower with SLB, but it is not zero.
-If you develop any swelling in the arm or leg where the SLB was performed, notify your provider right away.
+If you have any swelling in the arm or leg where the SLB was done, notify your provider right away.